Bones provide support for our bodies and help form our shape. Although they're

 The bones of kids and young teens are smaller than those of adults and contain

-osteoblasts (AHS-tee-uh-blastz), which make new bone and help repair damage
+osteoblasts (pronounced: AHS-tee-uh-blastz), which make new bone and help repair

-osteocytes (AHS-tee-o-sites), mature bone cells which help continue new born formation
+osteocytes (pronounced: AHS-tee-o-sites), mature bone cells which help continue

-osteoclasts (AHS-tee-o-klasts), which break down bone and help to sculpt and shape
+osteoclasts (pronounced: AHS-tee-o-klasts), which break down bone and help to

 What Are Muscles and What Do They Do?